gbdev/pandocs/content/MBC6.md

-MBC6 (Memory Bank Controller 6) is an unusual MBC that contains two separately switchable ROM banks (\$4000 and \$6000) and RAM banks (\$A000 and \$B000), SRAM and an 8Mbit Macronix MX29F008TC-14 flash memory chip.
+MBC6 (Memory Bank Controller 6) is an unusual MBC that contains two separately switchable ROM banks (\$4000 and \$6000) and RAM banks (\$A000 and \$B000), SRAM and an 8 Mbit Macronix MX29F008TC-14 flash memory chip.
 It is only used in one game, Net de Get: Minigame @ 100, which uses the [Mobile Adapter](Mobile_Adapter "wikilink") to connect to the web to download minigames onto the local flash.
+Both ROM banks and both RAM banks are views into the same ROM and RAM, but with separately adjustable offsets.
+Since the banked regions are smaller the effective number of banks is twice what it usually would be; 8 kB ROM banks instead of 16 kB and 4 kB RAM banks instead of 8 kB.

 ### 0000-3FFF - ROM Bank 00 (Read Only)